kerosene5/cryptonite_taskphase_sujai/Taskphase-2/Reverse Engineering/PicoCTF/05 vault-door-5.md

 # vault-door-5.md
 __Flag__:`picoCTF{c0nv3rt1ng_fr0m_ba5e_64_0b957c4f}`

-__Solutions__: The next sequel to the vault-door series, we have been given a very fun challenge:
+__Solutions__: The next sequel to the vault-door series, we have been given a very fun challenge.

 * Source Code
 ```